The Others (2001 film): Plot

-In 1945, Grace Stewart resides in a remote country house in Jersey, a Channel Island formerly occupied by the Germans, with her two young children, Anne and Nicholas, both of whom suffer from a severe sensitivity to light.
-Because of this, Grace keeps the home darkened with heavy curtains.
-One day, Mrs. Bertha Mills, Edmund Tuttle, and the mute Lydia arrive, all seeking employment.
-Grace hires them as the housekeeper, gardener, and maid, and is pleased to learn the three worked in the same house years prior.
+In 1945, Grace Stewart resides in a remote country house in Jersey, a Channel Island formerly occupied by the Germans.
+As her young children, Anne and Nicholas, suffer from a severe sensitivity to light, Grace keeps the home darkened with heavy curtains.
+One day, Mrs. Bertha Mills, Edmund Tuttle and the mute Lydia arrive seeking employment.
+Grace hires them as the housekeeper, gardener, and maid, and learns they worked in the house years earlier.

-Anne claims to be regularly visited by a young boy named Victor, his parents, and an elderly blind woman.
-Grace believes this to be a fantasy, but after she begins hearing footsteps and disembodied voices herself, she orders the house to be searched, believing there are intruders inside.
-In a storage room, she finds a nineteenth-century photo album containing photographs of corpses.
+Anne claims to be visited by a young boy named Victor, his parents, and an elderly blind woman.
+Grace believes this is a fantasy, but after she hears footsteps and voices, she orders the house to be searched for intruders.
+In a storage room, she finds a nineteenth-century album containing photographs of corpses.
 Mrs. Mills recounts that many left the house in 1891 due to an outbreak of tuberculosis.
-Grace begins to fear that there are supernatural entities in the house, but struggles to reconcile such things with her rigid Catholic faith.
+Grace begins to fear there are supernatural entities in the house, but struggles to reconcile this with her Catholic faith.

-At night, Grace witnesses a piano playing itself and becomes convinced that the house is haunted.
+Grace witnesses a piano playing itself and becomes convinced that the house is haunted.
 She runs outside in search of the local priest to bless the house and instructs Tuttle to check the gardens to see if a family has been buried there.
-Tuttle covers gravestones on the grounds with leaves at the order of Mrs. Mills.
-In the woods, Grace runs into her husband Charles, whom she believed to have been killed in the war.
-Charles acts very distant during his short stay at the house, presumably suffering from post-traumatic stress disorder as a result of his service in the war.
+Mrs. Mills instructs Tuttle to conceal gravestones with leaves.
+In the woods, Grace runs into her husband, Charles, whom she thought was killed in World War II, and brings him back to the house.

 One day, Grace checks on Anne playing.
-To her horror, she instead finds an old woman wearing her daughter's veiled communion dress who speaks in Anne's voice.
-Grace attacks the old woman, only to find that she has inadvertently attacked Anne.
-Charles informs Grace he must return to the front, rejecting her insistence that the war is over.
+To her horror, she finds an old woman wearing Anne's veiled communion dress who speaks in Anne's voice.
+Grace attacks the woman but finds she has actually attacked Anne.
+Charles tells Grace he must return to the front, rejecting her insistence that the war is over.
+He leaves the next morning.